 Like honey, bee pollen benefits can vary depending on the pollinated flowers.
 Certain plants contain higher amounts of vitamins and minerals.
 Some plants even have their own health benefits such as the manuka plant, found in New Zealand.

-The manuka honey harvested from this plant is in a class of its own.
-It seems to have increased antibacterial properties.
-This makes it ideal for managing wounds, burns, and sores.3
+The manuka honey harvested from this plant is in a class of its own.3

 Adding Pollen Grains to your Diet

-The fact that bee pollen is so easy to consume and tastes good, makes it a great choice for added health benefits.
+The fact that bee pollen is so easy to consume and tastes great, makes it a good choice for supporting your health.
 Drawbacks include an allergic reaction to bee pollens and even nutritional honey varieties.
-Pollen and honey should never be given to infants under the age of one.
+Pollen and honey should never be given to children or consumed without a doctor’s approval.

 Packed with essential fatty acids and free amino acids… some say it will aid with weight loss, balance red blood cells, and strengthen mast cells.
-A healthier liver and stronger blood vessels are some of the ways bee pollen might improve your body.
+Bee pollen might also support liver and blood vessel health.

 Eating a Whole Foods Diet